 The Board of Directors comprises two non-executive directors and the Executive Chairman.
-Their profiles are provided on page 18.
 The Executive Chairman is also Chairman of Tertiary Minerals plc, but otherwise the Board is independent of Tertiary.

 Financial & Performance Review

 The Group is not yet producing minerals and so has no income other than a small amount of bank interest.
 Consequently, the Group is not expected to report profits until it disposes of or is able to profitably develop or otherwise turn to account its exploration and development projects.